fhemberger/prometheus-beginner-workshop/01-getting-started/README.md

 > The Prometheus team focuses on what's most important: Providing a highly performant and reliable way for metrics collection.
 So they avoid bundling stuff  that has been already solved for ages by other tools or which highly depends on your specific environment:
 >
 > - No fancy interface (we'll come to that in [chapter 6](../06-dashboards/))
-> - No HTTPS for the web interface (use a reverse proxy like HAProxy, nginx, etc.)
+> - Default protocol for the web-interface is HTTP (HTTPS is supported in Prometheus, node_exporter, etc. but not in all exporters.
+You can use a reverse proxy like HAProxy, nginx, etc. instead.)
 > - No authentication/authorization (use OAuth, LDAP, etc.)